Veliky Novgorod (Novgorod the Great) is situated in the northwest of Russia. It is one of the oldest and most beautiful cities in Russia.

 It is an interesting museum of wooden architecture located not far from St. Yury's Monastery in the outskirts of Novgorod the Great.
 The village of Vitoslavitsy was founded in the 12th century.
 On the territory of the museum one can see traditional Russian houses as they looked in the 14th- 19th centuries, as well as churches, chapels and windmills.
 The museum was created in 1964, when the old wooden church of Assumption was moved to this place.

-Easy journey from St. Petersburg
+Day trip to Novgorod from St. Petersburg

 Tour of Unesco listed city of Novgorod